Julien-Sklarik/Bitfinex-Lending-API-Display-on-Discord-Julien-Sklarik/README.md

 # Bitfinex USD Lending Bot

-This application's purpose is to monitor positions and risks by pulling data from the Bitfinex API and displaying it in an easy-to-read way.
+This application aims to monitor positions and risks by pulling data from your Bitfinex portfolios and displaying it in an easy-to-read way.

 ## Features